-An initial home visit is required prior to your child's enrollment in the Head Start program.
+An initial home visit is required prior to your child's enrollment in IVEDC Head Start.
 Important information is gathered about your child and your family.
-An additional home visit will be scheduled in the spring and two parent teacher conferences are scheduled in October and February.
+An additional home visit will be scheduled in February and two parent teacher conferences are scheduled in November and May.
 The purpose of parent conferences is for the teacher to share your child's progress and to plan activities for home and classroom to help your child learn and grow.
 Your child's teacher will work with you to plan the home visit for a time that is convenient for you.
 If an emergency comes up, please let the staff know that you must change your appointment as soon as possible.
 Of course, you are welcome at any time to request an additional conference to discuss any concerns or questions you may have.